19 Must-Have Tools To Begin Your CRO Journey

 Cost/month: Personal Plan – $24; Basic Plan – $49; Plus Plan – $99; Premium Plan – $199.

 Besides enabling you to build hypotheses, with VWO Plan, you can prioritize multiple experimentation ideas.
-Each hypothesis can be scored on its winning likelihood, expected impact on macro goals, and technical feasibility and time investment.
+Each hypothesis can be scored on its winning likelihood, expected impact on macro goals, technical feasibility and time investment.
 Additionally, you can manage hypotheses through their entire lifecycle with VWO’s integrated custom workflows.

 At a glance, you can track a backlog of test opportunities, what’s next in the A/B testing pipeline, and which ones have completed their course.